 During our journey to FIRE, we've met plenty of awesome folks who happen to work on the solutions below, so some of these links may support the costs related to this site at absolutely no cost to you (in some cases, to your benefit!).
 We are all about those symbiotic relationships, and appreciate your support!

-Tracking your money is an early and critical step toward securing your financial future and ensuring a smooth road to retirement, freedom, security or whatever it is you are striving for.
+Tracking and managing your money is an early and critical step toward securing your financial future and ensuring a smooth road to retirement, freedom, security or whatever it is you are striving for.
 Here are our favorite tools available today.

 I graduated from Mint to Personal Capital after reading many of my FIRE heroes talking about their own use cases.
 Most exceptional, they have a tool that automatically analyzes the fees on your investment accounts.
 Since fee's are your enemy, and assessing your investment portfolio early on can be daunting, I found this especially delightful.
 I use Personal Capital to monitor my money daily (or weekly when I’m especially busy).
 I think their interface is beautiful and robust, so I love tracking my investment portfolio from their dashboard.
 And their retirement calculator is pretty great, with lots of options to play with various scenarios.
 We have a retirement calculator here at Playing with FIRE, which we modeled as easy to use and very basic, by design.
 But as you get further along in your journey, you may want a more robust option.
 Just be warned, they will hound you with phone calls to sign you up for their financial advisor services.
 We don't use a financial advisor, so we can't comment on their services, but generally, we attempt to avoid fees at all costs.